List of Emmerdale characters introduced in 1997: Jo Steadman

+Lulu Dingle

+Lulu Dingle was a relative of the Dingles, who arrived in Emmerdale for the ill-fated wedding of Albert Dingle (Bobby Knutt) and Lisa Clegg (Jane Cox).
+Before the wedding ceremony, she flirted with Ned Glover (Johnny Leeze), claiming she was psychic.
+She offered Alan Turner (Richard Thorp) a reading for a round of drinks, but he politely declined.
+It is unknown how Lulu is related to the other Dingles in Emmerdale and hasn't been referenced since her appearance.

 Doug Hamilton

 Doug Hamilton, played by Jay Benedict, made his first appearance on 2 October 1997.
 Doug is a businessman, who puts in an offer for the golf course, while "wining and dining" Kathy Glover (Malandra Burrows).
 Kathy later learns Doug is married and their relationship ends.